Two wild elephants in green field at sunset in Sri Lanka

 10 Top Eco-Activities to Do Throughout Southeast Asia

-The Southeast Asian region of the world consists of eleven mainland and island countries that reach from eastern India to China.
-Known for their rugged, vast landscapes, rich cultural and spiritual spaces, urban adventures, and flavorful cuisine.
-The authenticity and beauty of Southeast Asia has made it one of the most popular tourist regions.
+The Southeast Asian region of the world consists of eleven mainland and island countries that reach from eastern India to China—known for their rugged, vast landscapes, rich cultural and spiritual spaces, urban adventures, and flavorful cuisine.
+The authenticity and beauty of Southeast Asia have made it one of the most popular tourist regions.
 In fact, in 2020 alone, the travel and tourism industry contributed about US$180 billion to the GDP; in comparison to over US$393 billion in 2019.

 Source: MEDZ Creative